What Is Form 940?

-Form 940 can be a lot of work–Schedule A, calculating the correct amount, filing the form, and making payments–but rest assured, you can do it (and you kind of have to).
-Keeping your Form 940s in good standing each year will keep Uncle Sam out of your business and let you focus on your business.
+Form 940 can be a lot of work — running through Schedule A, calculating the correct amount, filing the form, and making payments — but rest assured, you can do it (and you kind of have to).
+Keeping your Form 940s in good standing each year will keep Uncle Sam out of your hair and let you focus on what matters most with your business.

 Would you like to learn more about filing business taxes . . . ?
 Read our Small Business Tax Guide.